pschafran/purc/README.md

 * Compute consensus sequence for each cluster
 * Produce sequence alignments ready for downstream phylogenetic analyses

 PURC can be ran on Mac OSX and Linux machines.
-It is not currently compatible with PCs.
+For PCs, you need to additionally install cygwin and Microsoft Visual C++ 2008 (use the 32-bit version).

 ## **Quick Start** ##
 ### Step 1: setup ###